wgraves6/SDSemi-Spin-Coater/improved_spin_coater/README.md

 ## I2C Bus Map

-The Giga R1 exposes two I2C peripherals.
+The Uno R4 Wifi exposes two I2C peripherals.
 Keep this in mind when adding sensors.

 | Bus | Devices | Addresses |
 |---|---|---|
 | `Wire1` | Modulino Knob, SSD1306 OLED | 0x3A, 0x3D |
 | `Wire` (Wire0) | free | — |

 New sensors should use `Wire` to avoid conflicts.
-Pass `Wire` explicitly to the driver constructor (both the MPU6050 driver and most Adafruit drivers accept a `TwoWire&` argument).

 ---